 We know how stressful mental health law issues can be, not just for individuals, but also for their friends and family.

-We are an approachable, accessible, reliable team of specialist lawyers who really care about getting the best possible outcome for you.
-We are regarded as one of the leading firms of Mental Health Solicitors in England and Wales and have been described in the independent legal directory, the Legal 500, as representing clients with ‘the utmost dignity and discretion’.
+TV Edwards offer an approachable, accessible, reliable team of specialist lawyers who care about getting the best possible outcome for you.
+We are regarded as one of the leading firms of Mental Health Solicitors in England and Wales.
+We have been described in the independent legal directory, the Legal 500, as representing clients with ‘the utmost dignity and discretion’.

-When you instruct us you can be confident that your case will be handled by an experienced solicitor, and that it will be handled properly and with understanding.
+When you instruct TV Edwards you can be assured that your case will be handled with competence and confidence.
 Our service is about making the law work for you, and always acting in your best interests.
-Our Mental Health team is supported by colleagues who specialise in other areas of law including criminal law, housing law and family law.
+Our Mental Health team is supported by colleagues who specialise in other areas of law such as criminal defence, housing, community care and family law.
 This means that, whatever the issue, there will be experts on hand to advise you.
-It’s a holistic, tailored service, and it’s valued by our clients.
+It’s a holistic, tailored service which is valued by our clients.

-We can advise on and represent you in all aspects of mental health and capacity law.
+We can advise on and represent you in all aspects of mental health.
 Here is a snapshot of our work:

 - Representation at Mental Health Tribunals and Hospital Managers’ hearings.

-- Advising and assisting at Care Programme Approach (CPAs) meetings and other meetings to plan discharge from hospital.
+- Advising and assisting at Section 117 and Care Programme Approach (CPA) meetings as well as other meetings.

 - Advising nearest relatives on their powers under the Mental Health Act.